NeiloErnesto89/interactive-project2/README.md

-# EU Pollution Index
+# **Interactive Frontend Milestone Project II**

+# Project Title:  *[EU Pollution Index ] (https://neiloernesto89.github.io/interactive-project2/)* - a site focused demonstrating visualed data on pollution in the EU.

 One or two paragraphs providing an overview of your project.

 Essentially, this part is your sales pitch.

+## Design brief:

+- My aim of this project was to provide a simple and user friendly visualisation of data for the user to compare and contrast countries within the European Union based on a small range of different criteria.
+-
+- I wanted to build a frontend interactive site, based on a topic that I'm very interested in and naturally would allow me to utilise the skills I've acquired during the course.
+My aim was that the site would be ease to digest from the User's perspective, simple to navigate and also education on this topic.
+-
-- My aim in this project was to provide a simple and user friendly index for the user to compare and contrast countries within the European Union based on a small range of different criteria, using Co2 emission level as the main pollution indicator however I also took GDP and annual death rate.
-I had previously used a similar index on the website www.numbeo.com, where the user could guage different cities around the world against one another based on a number of factors, for example:  Ireland v  Germany on air pollution levels.
+- Using Co2 emission levels which is used as the main pollution indicator, I also took GDP, Plastic Waste Generation per country/capita, annual death rate caused by air pollution.
+I had previously used a similar index on the website [Numbeo](https://https://www.numbeo.com/pollution/comparison.jsp), where the user could guage different cities around the world against one another based on a number of factors, for example:  Ireland v  Germany on air pollution levels.
 Obviously due to nature and size of countries it's not as accurate as a city-based pollution index however I think the EU 28 nations are an interesting dataset due to the diverse cultures within the EU.

  I felt this was a fun, interesting and very educational way to informing the user of the different ecological situations around the world.
 So the tool is not only enjoyable but has the added benefit of teaching the user an important fact.

-## UX
+## UX:

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.